 1. Create A Contact Database

 Start by mining your leads that your sales team have built up over the years.
 Look for businesses in the same city as the trade show.
-Segment them by the ones that look most similar to your existing customers.
+Work with a B2B copywriter to segment them by the ones that look most similar to your existing customers.
 Those will likely be the ones who will most likely buy your product.

 That should not be all you do.
 Start building a list of potential customers in the same city by using Google, Linkedin, Owler or association databases.
 Create a tier of prospects, prioritising the ones who will most likely buy.